alexbeletsky/copter/README.md

 ## What's the value?

-We provide value for developers who work on frontend applications using HTML/CSS/JS and requires a platform to host their applications.
+We provide value for developers who work on frontend applications using HTML/CSS/JS and requires a platform to host their apps.

 It’s free for open source projects and educational projects (blogs, student communities, science etc.).
 For commercial there is a subscription plan.